MyFico Credit Service Review

 The process can get a little cumbersome if during the sign-up phase you can’t verified immediately through the websites questions and answer phase it puts you through once you’ve paid.
 They provide a a customer service phone number to use if the online method fails.

-The MyFico.com provides a real service for a reasonable price.
-You get to see and understand (the FICO Score explanations really do help) all three of your credit scores…not a bad thing.
 This can be especially useful if you are currently shopping for a big ticket item like a car or a mortgage.
 Car loans are approved on the FICO score alone, so just order that score and save a little money.
-Mortgage are approved using all three scores, so if you are thinking of using the system prior to apply for a mortgage, order .
+Mortgage are approved using all three scores, but the FICO score usually lands in the middle of the three, so knowing just your FICO score is also useful…if not imperative…prior to applying for a mortgage.

 There were some complaints about the recurring billing going on when ordering the reporting only service through the Suze Orman website which I found on the ripoffreport .com, you can read that here.
 You can read all the MyFico.com complaints I found in Google, just click the link.